TundraWork/FFXIV_ACT_Plugin_CN/README.md

+**Something about the future**

 Our team is shifting our focus from maintaining FFXIV_ACT_Plugin and Advanced Combat Tracker to creating a brand new FFXIV plugin ecosystem.

-If you're interested in doing something big, and have a good understanding of current ACT plugins (or at least FFXIV_ACT_Plugin), or experienced at developing typescript plugin system, you can reach me at [Telegram](https://t.me/YuzurihaAsano) or [Discord](https://discordapp.com/users/582958619662876672).
+If you're interested in doing something big, and have a good understanding of current ACT plugins (or at least FFXIV_ACT_Plugin), or experienced at developing typescript plugin system, you can reach me at [Telegram](https://t.me/YuzurihaAsano) or [Discord](https://discord.gg/KYbkUnU).

+**Roadmap of the new project**

+- [x] Compatible with FFLogs
+- [ ] Calculate DPS from network data, with DoT simulation
+- [ ] GUI built with electron
+- [ ] Custom overlays like OverlayPlugin
+- [ ] Compatible with cactbot raidboss
+- [ ] Custom plugins with powerful API
+- [ ] Custom triggers like Triggernometry
+- [ ] PS4/Router Support

 ---